ietf/wiki.ietf.org/group/iab/IAB_Decisions.md

 opportunities were provided.

-Any meeting on which a vote is discussed needs to either be a regularly scheduled meeting, or be an extraordinary meeting scheduled at least a week in advance.
+Any meeting on which a vote is discussed needs to either be a regularly scheduled meeting that is on the calendar well ahead of time, or be an extraordinary meeting scheduled at least a week in advance.

 Discussions in meetings need to follow a regular procedure for adding agenda items to the meeting.
 Voting discussions should be added to a meeting agenda at least